elaineleung/frontendmentor/tipcalculatorapp/README.md

 ## Acknowledgments

 Shoutout to CSS Tricks for having so many awesome articles!
+Thank you also to sedcakmak for her solution, which was a great reference for me when refactoring.